 The validation and review from the three experts about the user interface shows that all experts agreed that: buttons are easy to use and appear in appropriate positions; menus are easy to use and appear in appropriate positions; pictures are clear and interesting; navigation works well, and background color contrasts with text color.
 Only one expert disagreed that text size is easy to read.
 Therefore, the researchers changed the text size to be bigger and easy to read.

 3.3 Demographic data

 Thirty Thai participants and thirty foreign participants who had been to the temple were asked to answer the questionnaire to get information needed for developing the mobile application.
-The demographic data of participants are shown in Table 3.